SoftInstigate/restheart-examples/mongo-status-service/README.md

 ### Without Docker

-1. Build the plugin with `mvn package`.
+1. Build the plugin with `./mvnw package`.
 1. Copy the built JAR into the plugins folder `cp target/mongo-status-service.jar ../restheart/plugins/`.
 1. Start MongoDB in your localhost.
 1. cd into the restheart distribution you have previously downloaded and uncompressed.